oalfonso-o/mkdocs/docs/posts/mailserver.md

     smtpd over port 25
     smtpd over port 587

-The 25 has been the historical default SMTP port and the actual port used by SMTP servers to communicate by themselves, so when our SMTP server receives and email from an external SMTP server this communication is done using this port 25.
+The 25 has been the historical default SMTP port and the actual port used by SMTP servers to communicate between themselves, so when our SMTP server receives and email from an external SMTP server this communication is done using this port 25.
 This port accepts non encrypted communication but we are forcing to use TLS.

 The port 587 is the one used by SMTP servers to receive the mail from our clients and it forces explicitly the usage of TLS.